Build a robust cyber security strategy that protects your clients, your people, and your business.

 Covers expenses related to regulatory proceedings or investigations due to a privacy or network security breach.

-**Note: This coverage will not apply to fines levied against the organization by the regulatory body.
+*Note: Coverage will not apply to fines levied against the organization by a regulatory body.

 If your business suffers a breach, your general liability policies may not protect you—they’re not specifically designed to address data security.
-But a dedicated cyber policy can respond quickly and effectively to offset your financial losses, protect your digital assets, and help you regain your clients’ trust.
+A dedicated cyber policy can respond quickly and effectively to offset your financial losses, protect your digital assets, and help you regain your clients’ trust.

-In addition to coverage for legal defence, you’ll have access to a variety of coaching and remediation services to help your business mitigate exposures and ensure that you’re in the best position possible to deal with a breach or attack when it happens.
+In addition to legal defence, you’ll have access to a variety of coaching and remediation services to help your business mitigate exposures and ensure that you’re in the best position possible to deal with a breach when it happens.

 Breach Response